FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 Supertiles are grouping together multiple basic :ref:`tiles`.
 Basic tiles are the smallest tile exposed to users providing a switch matrix, wires to the surrounding, and usually one or more primitives (like in a CLB tile).

 Supertiles are needed for blocks that require more logic and/or more wires to the routing fabric (e.g., as needed for DSP blocks).
 Therefore, supertiles will normally provide as many switch matrices as they integrate basic tiles.
-However, larger supertiles (e.g., hosting a CPU or similar) may only provide switch matrices in basic tiles located at the border of such a supertile
+However, larger supertiles (e.g., hosting a CPU or similar) may only provide switch matrices in basic tiles located at the border of such a supertile.
 In any case: supertiles must provide wire interfaces that match the surroundings when stitching them into a fabric.

 Modelling